deadlydog/deadlydog.github.io/_posts/2024-05-27-Why-I-switched-to-OTBS-for-PowerShell-brace-styling.md

 It's worth noting that VS Code will not automatically change the formatting of the problematic code statements mentioned in the examples above, whether you have Allman or OTBS configured, since it is valid syntax.
 So do not expect running `Format Document` to fix those issues.

-The main motivation to reformat your code to use OTBS is so others looking at the code will be more likely to put the opening brace on the same line, since that is how the rest of the script is formatted.
+The main motivation to reformat your code to use OTBS is so others looking at the code will be more likely to always put the opening brace on the same line, since that is how the rest of the script is formatted.

 ## Conclusion

 While code formatting is often just a personal choice, in PowerShell the brace style is not purely cosmetic.
-It has real implications on how easy it is to write and maintain scripts, and can easily lead to bugs if not used correctly.
+It can easily lead to bugs if not used correctly.
+To create a pit of success by not having to remember when the opening brace must be on the same line, switch to using OTBS for PowerShell.

 Have you found this information helpful?
 Do you disagree with my reasoning?